BlaqueDevs/se-assignment-day-4-software-project-management-Nwamaka77/README.md

 Risk Management: Identify potential risks and develop contingency plans to mitigate them.
 Being proactive helps in addressing issues before they become major roadblocks.

-Resource Management: Ensure that resources are allocated efficiently and team members have the necessary skills and tools to complete their tasks on time.
+Resource Management: Ensure that resources are used efficiently and team members have the required skills and tools to complete their tasks on time.

 Agile Methodologies: Adopt agile methodologies like Scrum or Kanban, which promote iterative development, frequent feedback, and quick adjustments to changing requirements.